MichaelMadhukalya/crimson/README.md

 **JsonObject** | Concrete type for representing a map (key-value pair).
 Internal deserialized representation is a Map.

 #### Why JsonType?
 This idea originates from **Item 29**, *Chapter 5: Generics* of **Effective Java** (2/e).
-An abstract super type can be used to safely create type safe heterogenous containers where rather than parameterizing the entire container on a single key type individual rows/entries can be paramterized separetely.
-This is of particular importance in the **big data** world where often the same container is used to keep entries from different columns all of which may have separate types.
+An abstract super type can be used to safely create type safe a heterogenous container where rather than parameterizing the entire container on a single key type individual rows/entries can be parameterized separately.
+This is of importance in the **big data** world where often the same container is used to keep entries from different columns all of which may have separate types.
 Using Crimson we can create a type safe container as follows:

+First, we declare a map with its key being of type ```JsonType``` and value being of type ```Object```.

 ```java
 Map<JsonType<?>, Object> typeSafeMap = new HashMap<>();
 ```

-Now, we de-serialize an input into a JsonObject where the values corresponding to the three keys viz. "key1", "key2", and "key3" represent a JsonString, JsonArray and JsonObject as follows:
+Next, we de-serialize an input into a JsonObject where the values corresponding to the three keys viz. "key1", "key2", and "key3" represent a ```JsonString```, ```JsonArray``` and ```JsonObject``` as follows:

 ```java
 String input = "{ \"key1\": \"test\", \"key2\": [1, 2, 3], \"key3\": {\"key4\": \"value4\"} }";
 JsonObject jsonObject = JsonObject.newInstance();
 jsonObject.cast(input);
 ```

-Three insert operations into the type safe container addition followed by an assertion check indicates that three objects were indeed added to the container.
+Finally, we insert the three items via type safe put operations into the container.
+An assertion check indicates that three objects were added to the container.

 ```java
 JsonType<?> stringType = (JsonType<?>) jsonObject.get("key1");